FAQs

 How can Good Shepherd Housing help me?

 Our mission is to reduce homelessness, increase community support and promote self-sufficiency.
-For many of our client families that means we provide emergency financial assistance to pay for back rent, keeping them in stable housing.
-For other client families who are facing homelessness we provide affordable housing, as well as the guidance and support to help them succeed.
+For client families who are low-income and facing homelessness, we provide affordable housing, as well as the guidance and support to help them succeed.
+For other client families, we provide emergency financial assistance to pay for back rent, keeping them in stable housing and preventing eviction.

 Do you provide emergency housing or shelter?

 We are not a shelter program.
-We offer, instead, housing for families that can afford a modest rent for an apartment but are unable to get one due to other housing barriers – such as bad credit or rental history.
+We offer affordable rental housing for families that are unable to find housing due to housing barriers such as bad credit or rental history.
 We direct any individual that is looking for emergency housing to Fairfax County’s Coordinated Services Planning at (703) 222-0880.

-In order to apply, complete our online ABC Housing Program application.
-If a household appears to be eligible for our housing, our Housing Services Coordinator will arrange a meeting with one of our case managers for a one-on-one interview.
-We will also require a $35 application fee for each adult applicant in order for us to complete our background check evaluations.
-Should you be approved for our housing, you will be placed on a 90-day wait-list for the next suitable and available vacancy.
-When a vacancy becomes available, you will be expected to move into our housing as soon as practicable.
+To apply, complete our Pre-Application form, found here, and return it to Quantum Real Estate Management, located at 7985 Audubon Ave #101, Alexandria, VA 22306.
+If a household appears to be eligible for our housing, you will be contacted to submit additional information, including verification of income.
+We require a $35 application fee per applicant in order for us to complete our background check evaluations.
+Should you be approved for our housing, you will be placed on a wait-list for the next suitable and available unit.
+When a unit becomes available, you will be expected to move into our housing as soon as practicable.

 How long is the wait list for housing?

-The wait-list for our housing depends on household size and income.
+The wait-list for our housing depends on availability and household size.
 Our occupancy standard is two persons per bedroom.
-We have more 2- and 3-bedroom units than 1-bedroom units in our inventory.
+We have more 2-bedrooms units than 1- or 3-bedroom units in our inventory.

 Where are the units located?